mohannn-sys/mohannn-sys/README.md

 - 🔭 I’m currently working on Home.
 - 🌱 I’m currently learning Reinforcement Learning.
 - 👯 I’m looking to collaborate on Healthcare project.
-- 💬 Ask me about AI/ML, Data-Science, Statistics, Mathematics, Computer-Science and Mathematical-Finance.
+- 💬 Ask me about AI/ML, Data-Science, Statistics, Mathematics, Computer-Science, Mathematical Physics and Mathematical-Finance.
 - 📫 How to reach me: Github.